spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 Spring Boot provides support for bundling an application's configuration properties within the executable jar.
 In this section we also discuss bundling an application's configuraiton properties as a label in a container image.
 This packaging of metadata allows Data Flow to present an application's configuration properties in the UI and Shell.
-Whitelisting of application configuration properties in an important step in this process so that most important application properties to configure will be presented first by the UI and Shell.
+Allowlisting of application configuration properties in an important step in this process so that most important application properties to configure will be presented first by the UI and Shell.

-The outline of the steps to create, whitelist and package an application's configuration properties in an executable jar and also as metadata in a container image.
+The outline of the steps to create, allowlist and package an application's configuration properties in an executable jar and also as metadata in a container image.

 The common steps between packaging configuration properties in an executable jar and container image are